Treating High Blood Pressure with Functional Medicine

 Blood pressure readings include two numbers:

-· The smaller number is the diastolic pressure.
+- The smaller number is the diastolic pressure.
 This measures the pressure in the blood vessels between heart pumps.
 It is affected by resistance in the blood vessels.
-It increases when the blood vessels constrict or become narrower due to fatty deposits.
+It increases when the blood vessels constrict or become narrowed due to fatty deposits.

 High blood pressure usually has no signs or symptoms.
 The only way to detect it is to have your blood pressure measured.
 Many different things can affect your blood pressure through the day so a single high reading does not necessarily mean you have high blood pressure.
 A number of readings are needed to see if your blood pressure stays high over time.